tustin2121/James_Somerton_Transcripts/_videos/4YWslnyUxcs.md

 Next we have *Capote*.
 7 million dollar production budget with a worldwide box office of just under 50 million.
 Okay, now we're talking.
 Nothing to write home about, but at least it turned a profit.
 Hollywood is a business after all, and they love making money.

-Finally we have *Brokeback Mountain*, a movie people are still angry about not winning Best Picture at the Oscars.
+<span visual=none on="?" off="?">Finally we have *Brokeback Mountain*, a movie people are still angry about not winning Best Picture at the Oscars.
 This movie is sometimes credited as being the *moment* a lot of Americans realize that gay people can actually *love each other*, and it's not just about sex.
 Made for 14 million dollars, it brought in 178 million dollars at the worldwide box office.
-Those are the kinds of numbers that Hollywood likes to see.
+Those are the kinds of numbers that Hollywood likes to see.</span>

 </james>
 <from></from>